 They may stop the scan and ask you to walk around for several minutes.
 Or they may ask you to go to the toilet to empty your bladder (have a wee).
 Then you carry on with the scan.

-If your radiographer wants you to move position, they'll give you instructions through the intercom or will go back into the room to help you.
+If your radiographer wants you to move position they'll talk to you through the intercom.
+Or they'll come back into the room to help you.

 When the scan is over, your radiographer comes back into the room and lowers the couch so you can get up.

 The 2-minute video shows what happens when you have a CT scan.

 Voiceover: A CT scan helps your doctor make a diagnosis, decide about what treatment you need or find out if your treatment is working.

 This type of scan takes a series of x-rays and uses a computer to put them together.

 Before your scan you may need to drink either half a litre of water or a type of dye called a contrast medium.
 This helps to make the scan clearer.

 Before most scans you have a small tube put into your vein, which connects to a drip containing the dye.
 Again, this helps to show up the inside of your body more clearly on the scan.

 During the scan the bed moves in and out of the scanner.
 You may find it a bit noisy.